ephbaum/ephbaum/README.md

 My mother was so insistent on this point that she even somehow pushed the Social Security Administration into issuing my first card to F. Stephen.

-My middle name's unusual spelling resulted in most people trying to call me "Steffen" or even occasionally "Steffon".
+My middle name's unusual spelling resulted in many people calling me "Steffen" or even occasionally "Steffon".
+Some folks, correctly recognizing my name would instead call me "Steve".

-Even though I generally didn't use my first name, if discovered, jokes relating to the words "free" and "man" were sure to follow.
+Even though I generally didn't use my first name, if discovered, jokes relating to the words "free" and "man" would often follow.

-Finally there's my last name, which I actually don't hate, it's just one of those long German names that, at 10 characters in length, very few people seem able to pronounce properly
+Finally there's my last name, which I don't actually hate, it's just one of those long German names that, at 10 characters in length, very few people seem able to pronounce properly

 So, at least for my formative years, my name did little more than annoy me and it never felt like mine.